Cray-HPE/docs-csm/operations/rack_resiliency/kyverno.md

 # Distributing critical services across Kubernetes zones

 One of the key ways to ensure CSM critical services availability is that the failure of nodes or a single rack is to spread the replicas of these services across multiple zones and racks.
-To support Kubernetes spread the replicas of the CSM critical services during startup, a new `kyverno` policy by name  `insert-labels-topology-constraints` has been added.
+To support Kubernetes in spreading the replicas of the CSM critical services during startup, a new `kyverno` policy by name  `insert-labels-topology-constraints` has been added.

 This policy applies to all the Deployments and StatefulSets that have been identified as critical services for Rack Resiliency.